i18next/i18next-http-backend/README.md

 *[Why i18next-xhr-backend was deprecated?](https://github.com/i18next/i18next-xhr-backend/issues/348#issuecomment-663060275)*

+## Advice:

-## If you don't want to manage your translation json files manually or are simply looking for a better management solution, take a look at i18next-locize-backend
+If you don't want to manage your translation json files manually or are simply looking for a better management solution, take a look at i18next-locize-backend

 # Getting started